Characterizing the Feasible Payoff Set of OLG Repeated Games: Comparative Statics of the Feasible Payoff Set

+Payoffs outside the convex hull of the stage game (i.e., $V$) are generated by trading payoffs across different generations.
+Such intertemporal trading can be beneficial because players have different ``ages,'' meaning they weigh the payoffs differently, even if their discount factor $\delta$ is the same.
+This means that one player's loss can differ from another's gain.
+A larger $T$ allows more interaction and more trading opportunities among the players.
+On the other hand, when $\delta$ increases with fixed $T$, all players put similar weights on all periods, so a player's gain is approximately equal to another player's loss.
+Hence, the feasible set shrinks as $\delta$ increases to 1 with $T$ fixed.

-The rest of this section devotes to proving Theorem 2.\footnote{The weak set-inclusions in the result cannot be strengthened to be strict.
-For instance, if the stage game payoff set is an $n$-dimensional rectangle, the feasible payoff set of the corresponding OLG repeated game would be unchanged with respect to the parameters.} In doing so, we shall also provide a characterization of players' optimal play to maximize the welfare given some weights for players, which might have some independent interest.
+The rest of this section is devoted to proving \autoref{them:2}.\footnote{The weak set inclusions in the result cannot be strengthened to be strict.
+For instance, if the stage game payoff set is an $n$-dimensional cube, the feasible payoff set of the corresponding OLG repeated game would be unchanged with respect to the parameters.} In doing so, we shall also provide a characterization of players' optimal play to maximize the welfare given some weights for players, which might have some independent interest.

-Theorem 1 implies that it is without loss of generality to consider a sequence of $n$ pure action profiles for studying the monotonicity.
-That is, players play the same action profile during an overlap which consists of $T$ periods.
-In addition, since the feasible payoff set is convex, it is enough to show the maximum ``score'' increases as $\delta$ (resp. $T$) becomes smaller (resp. larger) for each non-zero direction.
+Thanks to \autoref{them:1}, we consider a sequence of $n$ pure action profiles without loss of generality to study the monotonicity.
+That is, players play the same action profile during an overlap that consists of $T$ periods.
+Additionally, since the feasible payoff set is convex, it is enough to show that the maximum ``score'' increases as $\delta$ (resp. $T$) becomes smaller (resp. larger) for each non-zero direction.

 Fix $\lambda \in \mathbb{R}^n \setminus \{ \mathbf{0}\}$.
 For a given $\delta \in (0,1]$ and $T \in \mathbb{N}$, let $\Delta \equiv \Delta (\delta, T) = \delta^T$.
-Define $\lambda$-weighted welfare as
+Define $\lambda$-weighted welfare as:

 where